theakman2/binary-viewer/README.md

 // Parse the format string into an AST.
 Syntactic validation is performed here. const formatStringAst = new FormatStringParser(formatString).parse();

-// Perform semantic validation (e.g. do referenced structs all exist?).
-Throws on error. new Validator(formatStringAst).validate();

 // Create a binary blob.
 In a real application this might e.g. be obtained from an API. const ab = new ArrayBuffer(64);
 const dataView = new DataView(ab);